Contributions

 Speak to your payroll administrator about setting up an automatic salary reduction contribution or increasing the contribution to your JRB account.
 You decide how much you want to contribute, up to federal maximums (see below), and you can change the amount as often as you like.
 Employers may also make contributions on your behalf.

 If you are 50+, you are eligible to make “catch-up” contributions.
+If you are specifically turning 60, 61, 62, or 63 years old this year, your catch-up limit is even higher.
 Taking advantage of these additional contributions can help you maximize the value of your retirement account.

 The JRB sends you a confirmation for each contribution made to your account.